SatelCreative/crisp/README.md

 This gets more complicated when you ask tougher questions.
 If this time you want Size `9` or `10` running shoes in pink or purple things get a little more complicated under the hood but the interface you communicate with remains the same.

+To get a little bit more into it, Crisp tries to find a balance between performance and resource usage while loading and filtering.
+This involves making some educated guesses in terms of how many shoes to load immediately and cancelling any extraneous requests made from the guesses as quickly as possible.
+Of course there are still cases where there is only one item that matches the filter constraints and it is the very last one, but in most cases Crisp works quite quickly.

 ## Getting Started